brucemack/brucemack.github.io/ampersand/asl-audio-levels.md

 of conventional digital audio level units of dBFS (full-scale) that would be familiar to a modern-day VOIP engineer. **Nothing in this article is trying to second-guess the instructions around the use of the deviation meter in the ASL tune utility.
-I'm just trying to understand the math.**
+I'm just trying to understand the math behind it.**

 Admittedly, this is a confusing discussion.
 Sometimes you hear comments like _"Why dbFS?
 I thought that's only for digital waveforms?"_ or _"My common understanding was the reference for flat audio is 1v P-P with a 1 kHz tone"_ or _"5 kHz deviation at FM flat audio is the best practice"_.
 All of those comments may be true, but hopefully it's clear that a VOIP audio stream is just a string of numbers.
 There's no way to transmit a voltage on a VOIP data stream.
 There is no FM deviation in a VOIP data stream.
 There are no milliwatts transferred through a VOIP data stream.
 The only thing that can be expressed in a VOIP sample is a numeric value relative to the dynamic range of the CODEC being used.
 A convention is needed to map electrical